LIA: Privacy-Preserving Data Quality Evaluation in Federated Learning Using a Lazy Influence Approximation: Methodology

 \section{Methodology}

-We aim to address two challenges: approximating the influence of a (batch of) datapoint(s) without having to re-train the entire model from scratch, and doing so while protecting privacy of training and testing data.
-The latter is important not only to protect the sensitive information of users, but also to ensure that malicious participants can not tailor their contributions to the test data.

-In what follows, we first introduce the notion of \emph{influence}~\cite{cook1980characterizations}, and our proposed `lazy' approximation.
-Second, we describe a differentially private reporting scheme for crowdsourcing the approximate influence values.
+We aim to address two challenges: (i) approximating the influence of a (batch of) data point(s) without having to re-train the entire model from scratch and (ii) doing so while protecting the privacy of the training and validation data.
+The latter is essential not only to protect users' sensitive information but also to ensure that malicious participants can not tailor their contributions to the validation data.
+We first introduce the notion of \emph{influence}~\cite{cook1980characterizations} and our proposed lazy approximation.
+Second, we describe a differentially private voting scheme for crowdsourcing the approximate influence values.